Michelleoc/pands-project/README.md

 #### Step 3 - Select an algorithm <a name="selectanalgorithm"></a>

+Before selecting an algorithm, I need to decide if it is a classification or regression problem I need to resolve.
+Fundamentally, classification is about predicting a target/class and regression is about predicting a quantity.
+Classification is the problem of predicting a discrete target/class output for an example and regression is the problem of predicting a continuous quantity output for an example.

+Predicting the species of a flower based on input measurements is a classification problem, therefore I select one of the classification algorithms to start train and validate the data.

 I have chosen the k-nearest neighbours (knn) classifier as the algorithm to make a prediction of the species for sample data of one new data point.
 k is the number of nearest neighbours and is the core deciding factor.
-K is set by the user, we can consider any fixed number k of neighbors in the training.
+I set the K number, the k number can be considered any fixed number k of neighbors in the training.
-The algorithm calculates the distance between the new data point with the training examples.
+The algorithm calculates the distance between the new data or sample point with the training examples.

-The model picks 'k' (as determined by the user) entries in the training data which are closest to the new data point and then is does a majority vote, that is it takes the most common species among those 'k' entries to be the class of the new data point.
+The model picks 'k' (as determined by the user) entries in the training data which are closest to the new data point and then is does a majority vote, that is it takes the most common species among those 'k' entries to be the species of the new data point.
 When k=1, the algorithm is know as the nearest neighbour algorithm.
 We can now make a prediction using the majority class among them.
 For our example, we will use one neighbor (k=1).